Alec-Raymond/Sharded-Replicated-Key-Value-Store/README.md

 ## Giridhar Vadhul

+## Assignment 3

 - Devised vector clock strategy to maintain causal consistency
 - Implemented Vector Clock Struct + Operations and Unit-Tested these.
 - Integrated Vector Clock operations with existing Key-Value Operation Handlers (from Assignment 2).
 - Devised and helped implement procedure for selecting the most up-to-date replica to copy data from (as a new replica) and implemented a corresponding handler to send all data to a new replica.
 - Refactored View Handlers to use a centralized Broadcast routine.

+## Assignment 4

+- Implemented Consistent Hashing using SHA-1 (Hashing + Search over Shards to identify the right one for each key).
+- Later, implemented naive hashing instead due to issues with uneven key distribution in Consistent Hashing.
+- Modified data sync routine to sync from other replicas in your shard.
+- Reimplemented shardKeyCounter in a decentralized fashion.
+- Implemented method initShards to organize a view into shards, run by each node on initialization and run by the reshard leader during reshard.
+- Fixed issues with forwarded requests being seen as sent by the forwarder (by including the client IP in the forwarded request).

 ## Alec Raymond

+## Assignment 3
 - Worked on Views Implementation
 - Worked on registering a new view via /PUT to other replicas in the network.
 - Worked on Heartbeat Down Detection (Deprecated)

+## Assignment 4

 - Worked on CRUD operations for shards
 - Debugged conventional hashing